 - 16. The eligible Scottish university/HEI at which the Carnegie Scholar will be enrolled during their doctorate is responsible for selecting candidates for the scholarship applications as well as for administering and supervising the awarded Carnegie scholarships throughout the students' doctoral studies.
-The institution must ensure that: - Diversity and equality are promoted in all aspects of the selection process and career management of the students; - Adequate facilities and resources are made available to the Carnegie scholars during their doctoral research; - All health and safety requirements are met, as well as any other legal requirements concerning the health, welfare and rights of students, including the General Data Protection Regulation; - Students are given access to training opportunities in generic and transferable skills. - 17.
-The institution of tenure is also responsible for ensuring that: - Students and supervisors are aware of the Terms and Conditions of grant; - Procedures are in place to effectively address any issues arising from the administration and supervision of the studentship; - All ethical issue relating to the funded doctoral research are identified and any ethical approvals required to undertake the research are granted before the start of the project.
+The institution must ensure that: - Diversity and equality are promoted in all aspects of the selection process and career management of the students; - Adequate facilities and resources (including consumables such as chemicals, re-agents etc.) are made available to Carnegie scholars during their doctoral research; - All health and safety requirements are met, as well as any other legal requirements concerning the health, welfare and rights of students, including the General Data Protection Regulation; - Students are given access to training opportunities in generic and transferable skills. - 17.
+The institution of tenure is also responsible for ensuring that: - Students and supervisors are aware of the Terms and Conditions of the award; - Procedures are in place to effectively address any issues arising from the administration and supervision of the studentship; - All ethical issues relating to the funded doctoral research are identified and any ethical approvals required to undertake the research are granted before the commencement of the project.
 Ethical issues may include, but are not limited to, relevant codes of practice, involvement of human participants, the use of tissue or data, animals, research that may result in environmental damage or the use of sensitive economic, social or personal data.